Use the links below to find the information you need

 - Household Recycling Centres.
 These are run by Worcestershire County Council.
 Find out more about visiting a Household Recycling Centre during the coronavirus outbreak.

-- Libraries (run by Worcestershire County Council) can continue to offer some limited services.
+- Libraries (run by Worcestershire County Council) are open with some restrictions.
 Read more about using libraries during the coronavirus pandemic.
 You can download free audio books.

 - Committee meetings are now being held virtually.

 - Garden waste and waste and recycling collections are unaffected.

 - Our licensing functions have also been affected.
 Visit the Worcestershire Regulatory Services website for more information.